Elaine Stewart (actress)

 Elaine Stewart (May 31, 1930 – June 27, 2011) was an American actress and model.

 Early life

 Stewart was born Elsy Henrietta Maria Steinberg in Montclair, New Jersey, one of five children of Ulrich E. Steinberg, a police sergeant, and Maria Hedwig (Hänssler).
 Her father, who was largely Frisian, was from Aurich, Niedersachsen, and her mother was from Göppingen, Baden-Württemberg.
+She attended Montclair High School.

 Career

 Modeling

 She changed her name, and signed a contract with the Conover modeling agency while still a teenager.
 Stewart made her debut by winning Miss See in See Magazine in 1952, with measurements 34–25–36.
 She was in many magazines such as Playboy and Photoplay.

 Film

 Soon after, movie producer Hal Wallis offered her $200 a week to play a nurse in the Dean Martin-Jerry Lewis comedy Sailor Beware.
 She beat out hundreds of young models in 1952 to earn a photo layout in See Magazine, winning the title of “Miss See.”

 Stewart had a supporting role in The Bad and the Beautiful (1952), as Lila, a starlet who has a romantic fling with a producer played by Kirk Douglas.

 She was featured as Julie, the love interest of Sgt Ryan, played by Richard Widmark, in Take the High Ground!
 (1953) and co-starred with Mickey Rooney in a 1953 comedy, A Slight Case of Larceny.
 She appeared in other films, such as Brigadoon, Night Passage, Code Two, The Rise and Fall of Legs Diamond, and The Adventures of Hajji Baba.
 Stewart had a small but key role, as Anne Boleyn, in 1953's Young Bess.